appaka/commerce/README.md

 - GraphQL: serving public data
 - Web: website

 Every microservice is developed in many languages (Java, Kotlin, Go, PHP, JS...), so you can make your own suite depending on your technical team skills.
-Even you can substitute any module with your own one, just following the API specification (RAML).
+Even you can substitute any module with your own one, just following the API specification ([OpenAPI](http://spec.openapis.org/oas/v3.0.3)).

 The final solution could be assembled by Docker or Kubernetes.